 Clear standards have been set with respect to how blood, urine and breath samples are taken and measured.
 These tests need to be conducted within 2 hours of arrest and the testing equipment should be in proper working order and any irregularity in the device would make the results of these tests inadmissible.
 In fact, in the last few years there have been many instances where the breathalyzers used in testing the accused has been questioned in the court.Equipment Wasn’t Calibrated Properly

 Devices used to test breath and blood has to be calibrated to ensure they put out reliable results.
 If not their results won’t stand in the court.You Weren’t Driving the Vehicle

 The basic argument of a DUI charge is that the driver shouldn’t have BAC levels of 0.08% and above or not be impaired.
 But if you weren’t actually driving the vehicle you can’t be charged for intoxication.
 If the police came to a scene and didn’t see the person actually sitting in the driver’s seat they can’t simply assume that you had been drinking and driving the vehicle.
 A witness’ testimony that you didn’t drive the vehicle is enough to get the charges against you dismissed.Police Report Isn’t Totally Accurate

 Police often tend to exaggerate in their reports to try and make sure that you are held guilty and punished accordingly.
-While the police representative in the court would rely on the report, your Pittsburgh DUI Lawyer would try and spot shortcomings in the police report.
-Any discrepancy found in the report is enough to get their entire testimony discredited to ensure that the charges don’t stand in the court.How a Lawyer Will Help
+While the police representative in the court would rely on the report, a DUI defense lawyer in Pittsburgh would try and spot shortcomings in the police report.
+Any discrepancy found in the report is enough to get their entire testimony discredited to ensure that the charges don’t stand in the court.How a Pittsburgh DUI Defense Attorney Will Help

-To get in touch and schedule a free initial consultation with an experienced Pittsburgh DUI lawyer from Logue law, contact us online or call 1-844-PITT-DUI or 412-389-0805.
+To get in touch and schedule a free initial consultation with an experienced DUI lawyer from Logue Law Group, contact us online or call 1-844-PITT-DUI or 412-389-0805.